Valdez City Schools

 Valdez City Schools is a school district in Valdez, Alaska.

-It has three schools: Hermon Hutchens Elementary, George H. Gilson Middle School, and Valdez High School, and an organized home-school program.
+It has three schools: Hermon Hutchens Elementary, George H. Gilson Middle School, and Valdez High School.

 History

-On May 25, 1901, Mrs. Alice Leedy opened a school in the Episocopal Church.
+On May 25, 1901, Mrs. Alice Leedy opened a school in the Episcopal Church.

 The school district itself was founded on September 6, 1901.
 Adam Wan was elected president.
 School opened on September 9 and met in City Hall.
 Mrs. Alice Leedy was the teacher.
 Only students ages 6 and older were eligible to attend.

 The first actual school building opened on November 11, 1901.

 By 1903, there were 3 classrooms and 60 students, one each for primary, intermediate, and upper grades.

 By 1912, the high school served 4 grades and by 1913 the school had its first graduate.

 After the entire town moved as a result of the 1964 Alaska earthquake, new schools were built, including Growden-Harrison Elementary School, which was the first building completed as part of the post-earthquake relocation effort.
 This school was named after two victims of the earthquake.
 Growden-Harrison ceased being an elementary school in 1986.